Vincit/multi-user-test-runner/README.md

 ## Changing user during test

-By default the creator user is logged in by using the implmented `loginWithUser(USER user)` method.
+By default the creator user is logged in by using the implemented `loginWithUser(USER user)` method.
 To change the test to use the user the `logInAs(LoginRole role)` method can be called at any point of the test method.
 This method takes `LoginRole.CREATOR` or `LoginRole.USER` as parameter.
 Normally after creating data with the creator user the user is changed before calling the method under test: